 - Fluency in reviewing organizational and project evaluation plans and evaluation results

-OTHER REQUIREMENTS: In addition to the skills, attributes and expertise highlighted above, peer reviewers must also meet the following requirements:
+OTHER REQUIREMENTS: In addition to the expertise highlighted above, peer reviewers must also meet the following requirements:

-Peer reviewers must generally be available for a 4 week time period and will work remotely and via teleconference.
-Reviewers must also be available to participate in all scheduled panel calls.
-This page will be updated with more detailed information when the i3 program conducts its next competition.
+Peer reviewers must generally be available for a 4 week time period and willing to work remotely and via teleconference.
+Reviewers must also be available to participate in all scheduled panel calls per competition.
+Reviewers are being asked to be available between:.

 Tools: Each reviewer must have access to the Internet, a phone, a printer and have the ability to interact within a web-based environment.